 - 1. If restraints are used, a written report shall be submitted within one school day to school administration. - 2.
 The school principal or designee shall verbally notify the parents as soon as possible but no later than the end of the school day that the restraint was used. - 3.
-A written report based on the findings of the staff review required by paragraph G. below shall be emailed, faxed or mailed to the student's parent within five calendar days of the use of restraint.
-The written report of the use of restraint shall include: - a. the antecedent to the student's behavior if known; - b. a description of the incident: - c. efforts made to de-escalate the situation;

-- d. alternatives that were attempted; - e. the type and duration of the restraint used; - f. injuries that occurred, if any; and - g. the staff present and staff involved in administering the restraint. - 4.
+If a student is restrained for more than one, but less than five minutes, written notice must be given to the student's parent or legal guardian on the day of the restraint.
+The written notice shall include the date of restraint, student's name, and the number of times the student was restrained that day. - 4.
+If a student is restrained for five minutes or more, a written report based on the findings of the staff review required by paragraph G. below shall be emailed, faxed or mailed to the student's parent within five calendar days of the use of restraint.
+The written report of the use of restraint shall include: - a. the antecedent to the student's behavior if known; - b. a description of the incident; - c. efforts made to de-escalate the situation; - d. alternatives that were attempted; - e. the type and duration of the restraint used; - f. injuries that occurred, if any; and - g. the staff present and staff involved in administering the restraint. - 5.
 A copy of the written report on the use of restraint shall be placed in the student's confidential file.